jkelley129/IGNIS-OS/README.md

 - Graphical User Interface(maybe)

 ## Contributing
+### Issues
+View .github/ISSUE_TEMPLATES/ for detailed issue templates.
+Issues are always welcome, as long as they fit the template, are reproducable, and fit the scale and theme of the project
+### Pull Requests
 Because of the nature of this repository, I would ask anyone to refrain from large PRs implementing a lot of new logic.
 I want to make IGNIS as best as possible, but I want to learn and implement the core features by myself.
-If you encounter issues, have some small bug fixes, or code you want to contribute, feel free to make an issue or PR.
-Just know that I might not immediately merge it if I don't fully understand it.
-Thank you!
+If you have code you want to contribute, feel free to make an issue or PR.
+Just know that I might not merge it if I don't fully understand it.
+Thank you for your interest!